Not long ago, I overheard an interesting conversation over my morning coffee that got my hopes up. The subject matter?

 Franchising Other Famous Household Brands – Not Cheap!

-I went on to do some research on other equally (or more) profitable, well-known brands in Singapore.
-From there, I reached out to some of them to find out the cost of franchising.
+I went on to do some research on other equally (or more) profitable and well-known brands in Singapore.

 Ever wondered what is the setup and franchising cost of some of our favourite franchises?